-We are pleased to announce the themes for 2021 will be:
+We are pleased to announce the themes for 2021

-During MATS 2021, our aim is to explore the information needs of users of Marine Autonomous Systems (MAS), review the current technologies available to enable the data gathering for MAS users and explore the methods of taking that data and making it exploitable information for the user need.
+During MATS 2021, our aim is to explore the information needs of users of Marine Autonomous Systems (MAS), review the current technologies available to enable the data gathering for MAS users and explore the methods of taking that data and making it exploitable information for the users needs.
 Presentations may focus on work undertaken or planned to be undertaken in the 12 months since MATS 2020, be a forward look along your organisation's technology roadmap or include information on novel ways of maintaining operations throughout the global challenges of Covid in 2020 /2021.

 Theme 1: Users & Applications - Through this theme we are seeking presentations from Scientific, Industry, Government and Defence end-users of marine technologies.
 Presentations should focus on current and aspirational